Pant/nextcloudpi-readthedocs/FAQ.md

 ### I have been updating through `nc-update` but why isn't Nextcloud on the latest version?

 `nc-update` only updates NextCloudPi related stuff.
 In order to upgrade the Nextcloud instance itself you use `nc-update-nextcloud`.
 Or better still : enable nc-autoupdate and nc-autoupdate-nextcloud so your instance will always be automatically update to the latest stable version of NCP and NC.
-It is not advisable to use NC's own update facility at present.
+It is not advisable (for NCP users) to use NC's own update facility at present.

 ### Do I have to configure every entry in the WebUI and the TUI?